raspberrypilearning/trained-vision-app/en/step_4.md

 ![**Train Model** button.](images/tm_train_model.png)

-The training takes a short time, during which you can watch Teachable Machine count the epochs it's running through. **You need to leave your browser open on the Teachable Machine tab, or the model will stop training.**
+The training takes a short time, during which you can watch Teachable Machine count the epochs it runs through. **You need to leave your browser open on the Teachable Machine tab, otherwise the model stops training.**

 --- /collapse ---